Your cookie preferences

 Most broadband providers will allow you to take your broadband service with you when you move, as long as they have coverage in that area — although a small charge may apply.

-Some providers might also require you to start a new contract with them, which would mean committing to another 12, 18 or 24 months with that specific broadband provider once you move to your new address.
+Some providers might also require you to start a new contract with them, which means committing to another 12, 18, or 24 months with that specific broadband provider once you move to your new address.

 This isn't always a bad thing, because securing a low monthly rate from your provider is ideal.
 However, if they're unable to secure you a good price, or indicate that there will be price jumps, it would be worth looking at other broadband deals for your new home.